samsie012/ecommerce/README.md

 Thais is my first sample practce project on Laravel Framework.
-I will updating the file as I progress.
+I will updating the file as I progress in biuldinf the project.